wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 3. Our model is able to predict Loan Status with an accuracy of 92%

 ### What did we learnt from this project?
-1. Changing data to allow
+1. Changing data to allow u
+2. Cramer V
+3. Point Biserial correlation

 ### References
 1. https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction